Paintings in Film | Individual Directors | Selbstporträt "Der Wanderer über dem Nebelmeer" | Caspar David Friedrich

 Passion (1982)

 While at home the independent self-governing trade union Solidarity is locking horns with the government, the Polish director Jerzy is over budget and making little progress in Switzerland with his historical film.
-This consists of the recreation, restaging and re-enacting of classical western paintings by Rembrandt (The Night Watch), Goya (The Parasol, Third of May 1808, La Maja Desnuda, Charles IV of Spain and His Family), Ingres (The Valpincon Bather and The Turkish Bath), Delacroix (Entry of the Crusaders in Constantinople and Jacob Wrestling with the Angel), El Greco (The Assumption of the Virgin), Watteau (The Embarkation for Cythera) and a composite Turkish bath scene by the 19th century French sculptor and historical painter Jean-Léon Gérôme as tableaux vivants set to the classical music of Mozart (Requiem, introit), Ravel, Dvorak, Fauré and Beethoven.
+This consists of the recreation, restaging and re-enacting of classical western paintings by Rembrandt (The Night Watch see clip below), Goya (The Parasol, Third of May 1808, La Maja Desnuda, Charles IV of Spain and His Family), Ingres (The Valpincon Bather and The Turkish Bath), Delacroix (Entry of the Crusaders in Constantinople and Jacob Wrestling with the Angel), El Greco (The Assumption of the Virgin), Watteau (The Embarkation for Cythera) and a composite Turkish bath scene by the 19th century French sculptor and historical painter Jean-Léon Gérôme as tableaux vivants set to the classical music of Mozart (Requiem, introit), Ravel, Dvorak, Fauré and Beethoven.
 Eventually the relationships and connections between the roles of a woman factory worker, hotel manageress, TV director and factory owner take over in importance as Godard’s film becomes a meditation on love, work and money and a reflection on art and the process of film making itself.
 See also Jacobs 107—17 and Gardner 263-68 where he terms the tableaux vivants “Blocs of Affect.”

 YouTube